Elim Prayer exists to champion life transforming prayer throughout the Elim movement.

 When: Decide when you’ll pray and for how long.
 Then divide the time into 1 hour sessions that anyone can sign up for.
 An hour seems a long time but encourage people that there will be lots of prayer points, different ways/things to pray about and space to wait on God or alternatively they can come and sit and pray quietly for the hour.
 For those who feel overwhelmed many have found them to be a source of not only blessing and inspiration but an opportunity to meet with God in new ways.

-A LiftUp Team TOP TIP is to have a prayer journal available in the room for you to gather and collect people’s written prayers and reflections.
+TOP TIP: Have a prayer journal available in the room for you to gather and collect people’s written prayers and reflections.

 So, you’ve got the theme, space and timescale.
 What do you fill it with?